GHawk1ns/ISBN_Verifier/README.md

 # ISBN_Verifier #
 #################

-DISCLAIMER : This was one of the first projects.
-While the style/design might not be incredible, this is meant to serve as a snapshot of my progression as a developer.
+STATUS: DEAD CODE

 Author: Guy Hawkins (@GHawk1ns)
-Date: September 2010
+Notes: This was my first programming assignment, I've made it available here for mainly two reasons:
+  1. So you may see a snapshot of my development over time
+  2. So those who are new to writing code may can see that all developers once started with simple programs and sloppy code.
+Do not be discouraged- keep pushing!